isabella232/support/README.md

 Latency spikes.
 TCP handshakes are slow.
 SSL hanshakes are slower.
 Clients rarely handle these problems gracefully.
-This is why SuPPort includes the connection manager, which provides a robust error handling code for all of these cases.
+This is why SuPPort includes the connection manager, which provides a robust error handling code for all of these cases with consistent logging and monitoring.
 It also provides a central point of configuration for timeouts, and host fallbacks.

 Small teams and companies can benefit from the lessons learned taking